roverwing/RoverWingLibrary/docs/imu.rst

 .. function:: float getRoll()

    These functions return yaw, pitch, and roll angles for the robot.
-These three angles describe the robot orientation:
+These three angles describe the robot orientation as described below (this assumes that RoverWing is mounted horizontally on the robot, with power supply connector facing the back of the robot and the USB port on the right).

    * yaw is the rotation around the vertical axis (positive angle corresponds to clockwise rotation, i.e. right turns), relative to the starting position of